We are detailing the five strengths of sensitive women to prove that emotions can be strong.

 Love to all you sensitive ladies out there!
 Blush you!

-**(The letter combinations represent the Myers Briggs Type Indicator personalty type.
-The “F’ in the third slot represents Feelings vs. Thinking.
-If you would like to learn more about personality, visit 2bme.cc!)
+**(The letter combinations represent the Myers Briggs Type Indicator personality type.
+The “F’ in the third slot represents Feelings vs. Thinking.)